 There are 60 km of primary forest access roads scheduled to be constructed in District 11 in the next five years (Table 14) to access timber for commercial purposes.
 All roads will be built to the specifications of the Class C-2 standard and all pertinent EPG's will be followed.
 In addition, secondary, operational and winter access roads and upgrading of existing road will be required and will be submitted in the annual operating plan prior to the year that they are planned to be built.
 As well, referrals will be sent to all relevant agencies (including DFO and Water Resources Division) before any construction is initiated.
 Operational and winter access roads will be required and will be submitted in the annual operating plan prior to the year that they are planned to be built.
+As well, referrals will operating plan prior to the year that they are planned will be submitted in the annual operating plan prior to the year that they are planned to be built be submitted in the annual operating plan prior to the year that they are planned to be submitted in the annual operating plan prior to the year that they are planned to be built.
 As well, referrals will be sent to all relevant agencies (including DFO and Water Resources Division) before any construction is initiated.